 The only way to do Joule correctly is to order a ton of dishes to split every which way.
 So it’s the perfect place to celebrate your birthday with your entire social circle.
 Reservations are pretty easy to secure, the Victorian wallpaper-covered space has that ideal amount of noise from other groups to make your own seem more exciting, and there’s a great firepit patio if it’s nice out.
 All of the Korean plates, from the spicy rice cakes to the braised octopus with bacon are excellent.
 Just make sure you also order a kalbi short rib steak all to yourself.

-Chuck’s Hop Shop is the ultimate come-and-go birthday HQ disguised as a cross between a 7-11 and your friend’s makeshift garage lounge.
+Chuck’s Hop Shop is the ultimate come-and-go birthday headquarters disguised as a cross between a 7-11 and your friend’s makeshift garage lounge.
 Hit up the daily-rotating food truck outside, or grab a sack of kettle chips, some gummy worms, and a pint of Full Tilt ice cream.
 Check out the taps of great beers, local and otherwise, or choose a six-pack (or three) from the Mount Vesuvius of refrigerator cases on the back wall.
-The staff will pop the bottlecaps for you to drink in-house - so all you have to worry about on your birthday is the slipping sands of time.
+The staff will pop the bottlecaps for you to drink inside - so all you have to worry about on your birthday is the slipping sands of time.

 Entering Brouwer’s is like stepping into Medieval Times, but the bar is way better and you don’t have to eat a half-chicken with your hands, watch a jousting tournament, or spend even one minute in New Jersey.
-It feels like a tavern, with stone walls and hanging lamps, and there’s never a wait, nobody cares how loud you’re shouting across the table, the scotch selection is great, and mostly every menu item involves their excellent pomme frites in some shape or form (even the meat and cheese board).
+It feels like a tavern, with stone walls and hanging lamps, and there’s never a wait, nobody cares how loud you’re shouting across the table, the scotch selection is great, and mostly every menu item involves their fries in some shape or form (even the meat and cheese board).
 Stay until last call, or pay the check early and keep on drinking at The Barrel Thief down the block.